• Skip to primary navigation

 Learn how to cook buckwheat using the Instant Pot, stovetop or oven.
 Plus delicious buckwheat recipes!

-bowl of Instant Pot buckwheat this recipe
+bowl of Instant Pot buckwheat

 If you're trying to figure out how to cook buckwheat, look no further!
 I've done a deep dive into buckwheat, perfecting several cooking methods and sharing different types of buckwheat recipes.
 Let's get started!